 THE GENE DAY SELF-PUBLISHER AWARD

 Named after the late comics artist and self-publisher Gene Day (1951-1982), this award honours Canadian comic book creators or creative teams who self-published their work, but did not have the books distributed by a third party distributor.
 The nominees are selected from publications submitted for review from across Canada.
-The award winner receives a bursary of $500.
+Please see the page for details on where to send your submissions.

 This award recognizes the works which capture the attention and fascination of young readers, and help to create a passion for life-long reading.
 Works considered for this award are comic books and graphic novels that are targeted at readers 14 and under.
 Nominees are selected by a team of educators led by Jennifer Haines, MA, B.Ed., who is also the proprietor of Guelph, Ontario’s The Dragon comic book shop.